azizcodes/azizcodes.github.io/_posts/2018-01-10-bashruler.md

         echo $ruler2
 }
 ```
-which is equivelant logically to `string_ruler3`, however, it would fail because brace expansions would happen before the command substitution accroding to the rules.

 [^2]: This function is trivial to do with a text editor function. e.g., in Emacs you can just just highlight the region and apply `M-=`.
 The goal of this post is learning how to do this in Bash.